linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

 }
 {{< /output >}}

-### Sorting Results
+### Sort Results

 MongoDB's text searches have a built-in text scoring capability based on search relevance.
-This next example shows the text scoring field, `$textScore`, applied to a text search for `"william shakespeare"`.
-You can see in the output that the relevancy scores are actually added to the resulting documents:
+The following example shows the text scoring field, `$textScore`, applied to a text search for `"william shakespeare"`.
+You can see in the output that the relevancy scores are actually added to the resulting documents.

     db.bookCatalog.find(
         { $text: { $search: "william shakespeare" } },